-To help Chicago residents get started, Guzman hosts regular “star talks” along The 606 park and trail—sharing his professional tips and powerful telescopes.
+To help Chicago residents get started, Guzman hosts regular “star talks” along the Bloomingdale Trail at The 606—sharing his professional tips and powerful telescopes.
 But don’t give up on the night sky if you can’t find a local astronomy event in your neighborhood: Guzman has tips for city stargazers wherever they are.

 From major constellations to shooting stars and the International Space Station, there are plenty of fascinating objects in the night sky visible without any special equipment at all.
 If you want more detail, Guzman has a suggestion: “Binoculars can open up the universe,” he says.
 “You can explore the surface of the moon and even see the rings around Saturn.”

 2. The Colder the Better

 Whether you use a telescope, binoculars, or the naked eye, cold, windless nights offer the best viewing conditions.
 “More heat means more motion in the atmosphere, which distorts the dim light from stars and causes waviness,” Guzman says.

 3. Look for the Signs